ritakenji/rita-quizapp/README.md

 <h3 id="notes">📝 Notes</h3>

 <p>Part 1 of this project was creating the website's layout using only HTML and CSS.
-Part 2 was about implementing Javascript to add interactivity between elements.</p>
+Part 2 was about implementing JavaScript to add interactivity between elements.</p>
-<p>❗Some changes may apply from time to time, as this project will be continuously edited throughout the bootcamp to optimize functionality, design and showcase new learning outcomes.❗</p>
+<p>❗Some changes may apply from time to time, as this project will be continuously growing throughout the bootcamp to optimize functionality, design and showcase new learning outcomes.❗</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>